Elyse is a writer and editor. She enjoys traveling, reading, writing and obsessing over her dog, Copper.

 Start by browning the meat and onion together.
 As you can tell from the photo above, I like my onions large and in charge.
 You're welcome to chop or mince your onions however you'd like.
 You also have versatility here with your protein choice.
-Traditional shepherd's pie uses lamb or mutton, where cottage pie uses ground beef.
+Traditional shepherd's pie uses lamb or mutton, whereas cottage pie uses ground beef.
 In an attempt to be a little healthier, I decided to go with ground turkey.
 I'm sure there are traditionalists that would look down their noses at this, but I don't cook for them.

 While your protein and onions are browning together, take a moment to chop up your veggies and throw them into the slow cooker.
 Again, you have choices as far as vegetables are concerned.
 The ones I happened to have on hand were carrots, celery, and mushrooms.
 Had I had peas on hand, those would have gone in as well.
 Peas are the caviar of vegetables, remember that.

 Combine the rest of the ingredients that aren't required for the mashed potatoes.
 This includes your recently browned protein and onion, onion soup mix, tomato paste, water, Worcestershire sauce, and salt/pepper.